 Andrea Edith Moore, Soprano

-Ms. Moore now performs full time, teaches privately and, with her husband, is a mom to an energetic 4-year-old and owns two restaurants: Alley Twenty Six in Durham and James Beard American Classic Crook's Corner Chapel Hill, NC.
+Andrea performs full time, teaches privately and, with her husband, is a mom to an energetic 5-year-old and owns two restaurants: Alley Twenty Six in Durham and James Beard "American Classic" Crook's Corner Chapel Hill, NC.